hashicorp/vault/website/source/docs/install/upgrade-to-0.6.1.html.md

 This page contains the list of breaking changes for Vault 0.6.1.
 Please read it carefully.

+## Standby Nodes Must Be 0.6.1 As Well

+Once an active node is running 0.6.1, only standby nodes running 0.6.1+ will be able to form an HA cluster.

 ## Root Token Creation Restrictions

 Root tokens (tokens with the `root` policy) can no longer be created except by